Careers360 Logo

 Step 2: Strengthen Algebra Basics and Learn Smart Shortcuts

-• Revise all basic formulas and identities
+• Go through and revise all the basic formulas and identities again

 Step 3: Practice with CAT-Specific Algebra Resources

-• Solve previous year CAT Algebra questions
+• Solve the previous year CAT algebra questions

-• Attempt sectional tests focused on Algebra
+• Attempt sectional tests that focus on algebra only.

 Step 4: Evaluate Performance and Improve Weak Areas